Location: Weston, West Virginia, USA

 Type: Kirkbride Plan

-It was operated by the West Virginia government and built by architect Richard Snowden Andrews (from Baltimore) in the Gothic Revival and Tudor Revival styles, and it took 23 years (from 1858 to 1881) to construct such a massive asylum.
-Those who worked on the construction first consisted of prison laborers (a local newspaper posted in late November that there were “seven convict negroes” that were the workers).
-The later workers were skilled stonemasons from Germany and Ireland.
+Operated by the West Virginia government and built by architect Richard Snowden Andrews, it took 23 years (from 1858 to 1881) to construct the massive Gothic Revival and Tudor Revival style asylum.
+Those who worked on building the Trans-Allegheny Lunatic Asylum consisted of convict laborers (according to the local newspaper in late November, there were “seven convict negroes as workers”).
+In the later portion of the construction, skilled stonemasons from Germany and Ireland were utilized.

-The patient population greatly reduced in the 1980s since treatment of mental illnesses had greatly changed.
-The patients couldn’t be controlled were terrifyingly penned up in cages.
-Governor Arch Moore, in 1986, announced a plan for a new mental hospital somewhere else, and converting Weston into a prison.
-The new facility, the William R. Sharpe Jr. Hospital, was built in the same town, and the old hospital was closed in May, 1994, leaving it vacant.
+By the 1980s, the patient population greatly decreased since the treatment and definition of mental illness had greatly changed.
+The patients that couldn’t be controlled were terrifyingly penned up in cages.
+In 1986, Governor Arch Moore announced a plan to build a new mental hospital elsewhere, and convert Weston into a prison.
+The new facility, the William R. Sharpe Jr. Hospital, was built in the same town, and the old hospital closed in May, 1994, leaving it vacant.

-In 1999, all four floors on the inside of the building were damaged because police officers played paintball inside of the abandoned asylum.
-Many people tried to turn the old hospital into a Civil War Museum, a hotel, and a golf course complex – none of which went through.
+In 1999, all four floors on the inside of the building were damaged by police officers playing paintball inside of the abandoned asylum.
+Many people have tried to turn the old hospital into a Civil War museum, a hotel, and a golf course complex, but nothing has ever gone through.
 The Weston Hospital Revitalization Committee, a non-profit organization, was formed in 2000 in attempts to help preserve the building.

 - In 2008, Joe Jordan called TAPS to do an investigation of the grounds.
 The investigation was featured on Ghost Hunters episode “Haunted Asylum” (4.09).